 It is important to remember that the Modularity is (only a) quality function, not a definition of the quality of communities.
-An important drawback of Modularity is known as the resolution limit^{a}.
-It says that partitions of maximal modularity are biased toward a particular scale, i.e., for a graph of a give size (#nodes, #edges), communities smaller than a certain size cannot be found.
-The typical example of this limit is the clique-ring structure (set of cliques connected by a single edge), in which the expected partition is to have one community by clique, while the solution of highest modularity put several cliques.
+An important drawback of Modularity is known as the limit of resolution^{a}.
+It says that partitions of maximal modularity are biased toward a particular scale, i.e., for a graph of a give size (#nodes, #edges), communities smaller or larger than a certain size cannot be found.
+The typical example of this limit is the clique-ring structure (set of cliques connected by a single edge), in which the expected partition is to have one community by clique, while the solution of highest modularity put several cliques in the same community, when we increase the number of cliques.